tobega/tailspin-v0/TailspinReference.md

 To do projections we use a lens that looks like `()` except the details of the projection have to be specified between the parentheses.
 A lens is applied directly after a [dereference](#dereference), e.g. `$(..lens spec..)`

+A lens can be passed as a parameter to templates, e.g. `mylist -> sum&{of: (amount:)}` to sum the amount fields of the structures in the list.

 The most common lenses are the ones used to access [array](#arrays) elements, where integer values project onto elements of the array.
 Single integers, `$(3)`, the values `first` and `last`, or integer expressions will access a single element of the array.
 Ranges and lists/arrays of integer values will project onto a new array consisting of